 Fast commercial locksmith and security solutions for your business, throughout Melbourne.

 As full members of the Master Locksmiths Association, you can be assured that your security needs will be taken care of in an expert, professional & friendly manner.
 We service all commercial clients, small firms, body corporates, real estate agents, police and government Melbourne-wide!

-We supply and install a wide range of digital locks and keypads, finger print readers, magnetic locks, and electric strikes.
+We supply and install Access Control Systems and a wide range of digital locks and keypads, finger print readers, magnetic locks, and electric strikes.
 We are exit door compliance specialists and are SCEC (Security Construction and Equipment Committee) endorsed.

 We have experience installing locks and a range of security systems across a variety of businesses throughout greater Melbourne, and our locksmiths are well-informed about the relevant national, state and local government planning regulations that will affect the security options available to your business.